MythicSorcerer/azox-www/MARIADB-RECOVERY.md

 1. **Owner** (`owner`)
    - Highest level access
-   - Can delete/ban admin and owner accounts
+   - Can manage admin and other owner accounts
    - Can perform all admin functions
-   - Can access owner-only operations
+   - Full system control

 2. **Admin** (`admin`)
-   - Can delete/ban regular users only
+   - Can manage regular users only
-   - Cannot delete/ban other admins or owners
+   - Cannot manage other admins or owners
    - Can moderate forums and chat
    - Can access admin dashboard